enzet/iconscript/README.md

 # iconscript

-iconscript is a language for describing simple pixel-wise pictograms.
+iconscript is a pretty simple language for describing simple pixel-wise pictograms in the style of the [Röntgen](https://github.com/enzet/Roentgen) project.

-The language is created for the [Röntgen](https://github.com/enzet/Roentgen) project to automate pictogram generation.
+The grammar of the language is described in the ANTLR4 `grammar/IconScript.g4` file.

-This project consists of several parts:
-  - iconscript language grammar, written in ANTLR4,
-  - web interface for interactively creating `*.iconscript` files.

 ```
 web interface -> iconscript files